• Skip to main content

 I like to clean my tub using this homemade all-purpose cleaner.
 It's easy to make and cleans great.

 Scrub down the sides of the tub and spend a few minutes scrubbing around the jets of the tub to loosen any dirt or grime that still might be there.
+If you have a hard time scrubbing the tub check out this cleaner from OXO.

 Rinse the tub one more time and your tub is ready to go!